GoHypernet/Galileo-Mission-Frameworks/README.md

 these environment variables include the `-nmb` and `-nc` flags to ensure that GUI popup boxes do not stall the headless session.

+This framework comes with a React-based IDE for interactive sessions.
+A password and username must be set via the `PASSWORD` and `USERNAME` environment variables for authentication with the interactive session.
+The IDE is served on port 3000 and the authenticated enpoint which reverse-proxies the app is on port 8888.

 ## Building

 In order to build the Tuflow base image, first install [Docker for Windows](https://docs.docker.com/docker-for-windows/).